AkmalCodes/CURL-PHP-ImageConversion/readme.md

 ### PHP script using CURL

 - PHPs built in function called CURL allows the ability to create http requests concurrently, this allows the multiple downloads of images at once.

+# We use python Pillow library for image deletion

+- Python Pillow library uses a image hasing method
+- different hues and saturation determines the quantity of the hashing
+- Images are deleted depending on the value of Threshold
+- Threshold determines the level of similarity 2 images should to be deleted

+### read more on python pillow here https://pillow.readthedocs.io/en/stable/